goldendoglinux/goldendoglinux.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

 ### GoldenDog Linux

-Hello, I'm Alexia, the founder of GoldenDog.

-I am rebuilding this website all by myself, right now.
-And well, building websites is really not my thing, but I am sure I will have a lot of fun with this!

-Please bear with me in the meantime.
+Hello there I'm Alexia, creator of GoldenDog Linux.
+And now I'm trying to rebuild this website.

-I want to make this a bit more functional and intuitive ahead of the public release of GDL.
+Please be patient until I'm ready.
+I want to have it all sorted ahead of the public release of GDL.

-Thank you for understanding.
-See you soon!
+Thank you for your patience!